Electronic cigarette: Environmental impact

-Councils in England and Wales are pushing for a 2024 ban on single-use vapes due to environmental and health risks, as 1.3 million are thrown away weekly.
+In December 2024, research commissioned by the UK recycling charity Material Focus estimated that 13 vapes were being thrown away every second in the UK, amounting to over a million per day, and that approximately 8.2 million vapes a week were discarded or recycled incorrectly, with growth linked to larger "big puff" devices.
+Research led by University College London and the University of Oxford reported that lithium-ion cells inside some disposable vapes can retain high capacity after hundreds of charge-discharge cycles, underscoring resource waste and the importance of proper collection and recycling of embedded batteries.
 Recycling challenges, waste issues, and fire hazards are cited.
 Concerns about youth vaping are also raised.
 The UK Vaping Industry Association defends disposables as quitting aids and warns of potential black market products if banned.
 Although some brands have begun recycling services for their e-cigarette cartridges and batteries, the prevalence of recycling is unknown.